openregister/openregister-java/doc/arch/adf-006-register-serialization-format.md

 - XML can be streamed but there are security objections to using it.
 - The RSF will comprise Commands on separate lines, being one of those listed below.
 - Each Command comprises the Command name with arguments separated by tabs.
-- The Commands are applied to the register in the order they appear in the RSF
+- The Commands are applied to the register in the order they appear in the RSF.
 - RSF must be encoded as UTF-8.

 ### add-item